 What inspired you to take up portraiture among all the other genres in art?

-Shital: As a child, I read many books, comics and other literary works; this enhanced my ability to visualise the scenes, which I tried to capture through my artworks.
+Shital: As a child, I read many books, comics, and other literary works; this enhanced my ability to visualize the scenes, which I tried to capture through my artworks.
 I also tried to draw portraits of public figures and celebrities.
 Many great artists on the Ghats of Banaras performed live paintings; such exposure to great artworks pushed me to pick up my pencil and draw.

 Who is your greatest inspiration in the art field?

 Shital: Works of Michelangelo, Van Gogh, Raja Ravi Varma are incredible sources of inspiration.
 There are several upcoming contemporary artists from around the world whose works are incredibly fascinating.

 What are some of the most critical elements in portraiture that one must follow to capture the likeness of the individuals?

 Shital: Eyes and hair are the most critical elements in portraiture.

 How can one portray emotions in their portraits?
 What technique do you employ to achieve this?

 Shital: A portrait goes beyond just copying a person’s face.
 Before starting any work, it is essential to study the characteristics of a person.
 This will enable us to help choose the best image to justify their personality.

 Your artworks showcase a broad and versatile style.
 How would you best describe your style, and what would you call your signature style/technique?